Sele3/SC2006-yummo/README.md

 > pip install pipenv

 ## Creating a virtual environment
-1. Navigate to the folder where the pipfile is located
+1. Navigate to the folder where the pipfile is located (in Backend folder)
 2. Spawn a shell in a virtual environment to isolate the development of this app using the following command

 > pipenv shell